-When asked what her favorite part of the FAWC had been, she openly replied, “I don’t have a favorite anything.
+When asked what her favorite part of the FAWC event had been, she openly replied, “I don’t have a favorite anything.
 I’m just not a ‘favorites’ person.”
 She continued to say, “I guess if I had to pick a favorite thing about it, it was simply that I had the opportunity to attend.”
-She expressed her gratitude for being invited to the National event, giving her the chance to help make Fred “a little more real to people.”
-A unique gift to us who follow his lead, though not quite in the same way she did.
+She expressed her gratitude for being invited to the National event, giving her the chance to help make Fred Astaire “a little more real to people.”
+A unique gift to all who follow his lead, though not quite in the same way she did.

 Barrie is the first to admit she’s lived a charmed life but manages to stay incredibly down-to-earth.
 As her time with us at the FAWC ended, she spoke softly saying “I was really, really, really lucky (and I know that) to be working with such an incredibly talented, magical person.
 I think it’s interesting that tonight [the theme] is Magic because Fred was truly magical.”

 Many FAWC attendees eagerly waited to have their photo taken with the star and Barrie happily obliged.
-After the event Barrie shared, “A lot of people came up afterwards and thanked me for sharing stories they’ve never heard about Fred.
+After the event Barrie shared, “A lot of people came up afterwards and thanked me for sharing stories they’ve never heard about Fred Astaire.
 Everyone was so kind to me.
 It felt good and was all very positive.
 I thought all the dancers were terrific.”

 NOTE: Born on October 20, 1933, Barrie Chase was Fred Astaire’s last dance partner.
 In the mid-1950’s, while she was working as Jack Cole’s assistant choreographer at MGM, Fred Astaire asked her to be his dancing partner on his “An Evening with Fred Astaire” TV show.
 On working with Fred Astaire, Barrie offers, “Dancing with Fred Astaire and not learning anything from him would be the same as working with Michelangelo and saying you’re becoming pretty good as a stone chiseler.”